Stanisław Zarzecki: Commemoration

 The fallen airmen were initially buried in an unmarked grave approximately 100 meters from the crash site.
 Between 1939 and 1941, their remains were transferred to the parish cemetery in Poświętne.
 A cross was erected at the grave with a plaque reading: "Here rest the airmen who died fighting for Polish soil".
 In the 1960s, Czesław Adamiuk, a teacher and leader of the 57th Polish Scouting and Guiding Association troop named after Janek Krasicki in Poświętne, initiated the "Płyta" campaign to restore the grave and identify the buried airmen.
 In November 1969, a 2.5-ton stone, funded by the monument construction committee, was placed at the grave.
 At the time, the airmen's identities were unknown (confirmed only in 1977 through historian Adam Popiel's efforts), so the plaque read: "Glory to the fallen Polish airmen who, on a ‘Karaś' aircraft, defended the Homeland and gave their lives for it in September 1939.
 Scouts and the community".
 After the identities were established, Bolesław Kowalski, a stonemason from Kobyłka, crafted a new plaque with the airmen's names and refurbished the grave.
 Annual patriotic ceremonies at the grave of the September 1939 soldiers have since gathered schoolchildren and local residents.

 In April 2014, members of the Wizna 1939 Association, led by president Dariusz Szymanowski, began efforts to locate the Karaś crash site and recover aircraft parts buried in the ground.
 After discovering aircraft fragments, resumed searches on 25 May included a television crew from the program Było, nie minęło with editor Adam Sikorski, youth from the Wołomin branch of the Riflemen's Association, and local volunteers and history enthusiasts.

 On 7 July 2014, researchers found a box at a depth of about 1 meter containing human remains wrapped in a parachute.
 During the exhumation, they recovered fragments of a uniform, a pilot's cap, a tie, charred buttons, and a medallion with the image of the Black Madonna of Częstochowa, indicating the burial of a Karaś crew member.
 However, the parish cemetery in Poświętne already contained a grave for three airmen killed in the 1939 crash.
 Interviews with the oldest local residents revealed that only two airmen were buried in Poświętne during the war.
-The identity of the exhumed remains was confirmed by a shoulder mark with traces of two bars, uniquely identifying Corporal Stanisław Zarzecki, the only crew member with the rank of corporal.
+The identity of the exhumed remains was confirmed by shoulder insignia on a uniform with traces of two bars, uniquely identifying Corporal Stanisław Zarzecki, the only crew member with the rank of corporal.